HireAbo/awesome-interview-questions-5000-jobs/Library and Information Science/Records Management/Records Technician.md

 Welcome to the Records Technician Interview Preparation !
 This resource is designed to help you ace your Records Technician interviews with confidence.

+Library and Information Science (LIS) is a field that focuses on the organization, preservation, and dissemination of information.
+Within LIS, one specific area of expertise is Records Management.
+Records Management involves the systematic control and maintenance of an organization's records throughout their lifecycle, ensuring their accessibility, confidentiality, and compliance with legal requirements.
+A key role within this field is that of a Records Technician.
+As a Records Technician, your responsibilities would include accurately cataloging and indexing records, ensuring their proper storage and retrieval, and implementing retention schedules.
+Additionally, you may be involved in digitizing and archiving records, as well as assisting in the development and implementation of records management policies and procedures.

 ## 🚀 Overview

 Whether you're a seasoned Records Technician or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Records Technician interviews to help you prepare and succeed.